Ealiank/greeter/README.md

 # Greeter

 This is a simple *Ruby* program.
 It _greets_ the user using information that they provide.
+Also, my very _first_ real Ruby script.

 Copyright &copy; 2021 Ealian Kowalsky